 Audiobooks, which first gained popularity in the consumer market in the cassette tape and CD era, are back in the digital media era.
-The number of audiobook published in the U.S. increased aggressively in the last few years, going from about 7,200 published titles in 2011 to more than 35,500 published titles in 2015.
+The number of audiobook published in the U.S. increased dramatically in the last few years, going from about 7,200 published titles in 2011 to more than 35,500 published titles in 2015.
 Self-help/spirituality audiobooks are particularly popular in the U.S., as 35 percent of audiobook listeners in the U.S. stated preferring this audiobook genre.

 Despite of the rise of digital book formats, printed books still have their space in the market.
 Unit sales of printed books in the U.S. saw a decline from 2008 until 2012, reaching the lowest figure of the last decade that year.
 After 2012, sales of printed books started to gain momentum, and have slightly increased up until 2015.
 Sales figures aside, printed books are still the preferred format of 65 percent of book readers in the U.S.